Bali Honeymoon: the perfect romantic destination

 Bali regions and map

 The island of Bali is larger than most people expect, and has many distinct regions.
 It takes around 3 hours to drive from north to south or from west to east.
 Most people combine a few regions during their honeymoon in Bali to get a full taste of what the island has to offer.
+Check out our 8 ready-made Bali Honeymoon Itineraries for inspiration!

 South Bali is the most developed and touristy region on the island.
 This is where you find the most luxury hotels and nightlife.
 The south is also famous for its beaches and surf.
 The airport is conveniently located near the popular tourist spots in South bali.
 Our guide will help you find the right spots in South Bali for a romantic honeymoon.
 We love Uluwatu, Seminyak and Canggu.
 We recommend against spending your honeymoon in Kuta - it’s overrun by mass tourism and there are many more romantic places in Bali.
+Another option in South Bali is Nusa Dua, an area known for its large luxurious resorts right in front of a beautiful beach.

 North Bali is a different world, away from the crowds: spectacular nature with dense jungle, 100-meter high waterfalls, volcanoes, crater lakes, calm beaches, hot springs and more.
 North Bali is where you will still find very traditional Balinese life.
 Our articles on Amed and Lovina will help you and your partner to find some romantic secluded spots!